 When you join, you will be sent some further information about forthcoming meetings and general literature about recent and forthcoming Society matters - how to obtain archive materials and so on.
 You will indeed be made most welcome!

 online payment page.

 At the AGM in October 2012, we announced that postage costs have now risen so far that we are now encouraging members to receive their Bulletin online (as a PDF downloadable from the web site), and that the cost of a subscription will be lower for those who do.
 For those who prefer to receive a Bulletin by post, the prices vary by country, according to the following table.

 |Bulletin by post

 |Single ordinary membership

 Please note that, if you wish to pay in any currency other than Pound Sterling, your only option is to use a credit or debit card.
 We do not accept cash or cheques in any other currency.

 Gift Aid: UK Tax payers can increase the value of their subscriptions to the Society at no extra cost to themselves, by authorising us to reclaim the tax you have already paid on your subscription.
-To do this, please send us a completed Gift Aid form (download as Word or PDF).
+To do this, please complete our Gift Aid form.